Microsoft buys jClarity to boost Java on Azure

-With its acquisition of Java support services company jClarity, Microsoft is making a play to optimize Java workloads on its Azure cloud platform.
+With its acquisition of Java support services company jClarity, Microsoft is making a play to optimise Java workloads on its Azure cloud platform.

 Microsoft calls jClarity the leading contributor to the AdoptOpenJDK project, which provides free, open source OpenJDK binaries.
 Microsoft has been a sponsor of AdoptOpenJDK, which has provided binaries for both Windows and Linux.

+“In the last few years, Microsoft’s usage of Java has grown and now includes multiple large-scale deployments, such as Azure HDInsight and Minecraft,” wrote John Montgomery, corporate vice president, Microsoft, via a company blog post.

+“Additionally, Microsoft customers like Adobe, Daimler and Société Générale have brought their Java production workloads to Azure.
+With more than half of compute workloads running on Linux, Azure has become a great platform for open source, and that certainly includes Java.”

-The jClarity team is well-versed in the JVM and has helped customers optimize Java applications while also being active in the Java open source community, Microsoft said in a statement.
+The jClarity team is well-versed in the JVM and has helped customers optimise Java applications while also being active in the Java open source community, Microsoft said in a statement.

 Usage of Java at Microsoft has grown in the last few years.
 Large-scale Java deployments include the AzureHDInsight analytics service and Minecraft.